 For medical device sales with no significant remaining vendor obligation, payments contingent upon customer financing, acceptance criteria that can be subjectively interpreted by the customer, or tied to the use of the device, revenue is recognized when evidence of an arrangement exists, title to the device passes (depending on terms, either upon shipment or delivery), and the customer has the intent and ability to pay in accordance with contract payment terms that are fixed or determinable.
 For sales in which payment is contingent upon customer financing, acceptance criteria can be subjectively interpreted by the customer, or payment depends on use of the device, revenue is recognized when the contingency is resolved.
-We provide training and usually provide a one-year warranty upon installation.
-We accrue the estimated training and warranty costs at the time of sale.
-Revenues related to disposables are recognized when goods are delivered.
+We provide training and usually provide a minimum of one-year warranty upon installation.
+We accrue the estimated warranty costs at the time of sale.